 - Though hiring of RNs is accelerating in more cities, today's demand varies region by region, market by market, contrary to the pervasive nationwide shortfall of RNs in the late 1980s.

-Depending on the nursing school you attend, graduates of the baccalaureate program may receive a BSN (Bachelor of Science in Nursing) or a BS in Nursing degree.
+Depending on the nursing school you attend, graduates of the baccalaureate program may receive a BSN (Bachelor of Science in Nursing), BS in Nursing, or BA in Nursing degree.
 Please note that there is no substantive difference in the degrees offered, and graduates of both programs are expected to possess the competencies outlined in AACN's Essentials document.
 The degree title used is purely an institutional decision and does not connote differences between BSN and BS programs in nursing.
 This same rationale is true for the Master of Science in Nursing (MSN) and the MS in Nursing degrees.

 Flexibility is the key.
 All projections forecast accelerating demand for nursing care and for nurses with expanded education and skills.
 Still, the accelerating demand for RNs varies by region and market.
 As a result, flexibility will be key both for entering and moving within the profession.
 Some graduates may need to pursue employment in different parts of their home states, in another state, or even in another region where hiring in certain clinical settings or specialties may be more plentiful.